damiendart/notes/photoshop.markdown

   - Ensure _Smoothing_ is enabled.

-The settings in the _Texture_ panel give a faux-aliasing effect if using the brush tool, which isn't necessary if using the pencil tool.
+The settings in the _Texture_ panel give a faux-aliasing effect if using the brush tool.
+This isn't necessary if using the pencil tool.

-I use this brush with the pencil tool at sizes 10 and 20 when drawing on an A4-sized document with a resolution of 300 pixels per inch.
+I use this brush with the pencil tool at size 20 when drawing on an A4-sized document with a resolution of 300 pixels per inch.
 Adjust the brush size accordingly when changing document resolution.